HOW TO FIND AND BUILD YOUR HEALTHCARE TEAM

 To ensure that you do have the best possible team you will need to use an organized and deliberate process.
 Nothing short of this type of method should be acceptable to you considering the high stakes involved, your life.
 Unless your cancer is so aggressive and out of control that you don’t have a second to lose (which is rare) you should take the necessary time to ensure that you assemble the best team possible to treat your cancer, given your personal needs and quirks.

 You should never just accept a healthcare provider because another doctor, a family member or a friend recommended them.
-These recommendations are important, but they need to stand up to your rigorous evaluation, your process and if they don’t then they should not become a member of your team.
+These recommendations are important, but the potential doctor needs to stand up to your rigorous evaluation, your process and if they don’t then they should not become a member of your team.

 To begin the process, the first thing you need to do is gather a list of potential medical providers.
 Create your list by reaching out to all of your doctors, not just the doctor who has given you the cancer diagnosis, and ask for their recommendations.
 When they do provide you with a suggestion:

 · Ask them precisely why they are recommending this healthcare provider.

 · Find out if they have worked directly with the provider they are recommending?
 If not, why are they making the recommendation?